Chamaenerion angustifolium: Uses

 The plant is not considered palatable, but the young shoots and leaves can be cooked and eaten.
 Fresh leaves can be eaten raw.
 The young flowers are also edible (being made into jelly in the Yukon) and the stems of older plants can be split to extract the edible raw pith.
 The root can be roasted after scraping off the outside, but often tastes bitter.
 To mitigate this, the root is collected before the plant flowers and the brown thread in the middle removed.
 The stem centers can also be prepared by splitting the outer stalk, and eaten raw.

 Traditionally the young shoots are collected in the spring by Native American and Siberian people and mixed with other greens.
 As the plant matures, the leaves become tough and somewhat bitter.
 Fireweed petals are made into jelly, and mature leaves are dried for use as tea.
 Roots are traditionally eaten raw by Siberian Native people.
 When properly prepared soon after picking they are a good source of vitamin C and provitamin A. The Denaʼina add fireweed to their dogs' food.
 Fireweed is also a medicine of the Upper Inlet Dena'ina, who treat pus-filled boils or cuts by placing a piece of the raw stem on the afflicted area.
 This is said to draw the pus out of the cut or boil and prevents a cut with pus in it from healing over too quickly.
+The Nlaka'pamux use the blooming of fireweed as a temporal indicator that mule deers have just given birth, meaning it is a good time to hunt for them.

 The leaves can be used to make tea.
 In Russia, fireweed is made into a tea known as Ivan-Chai (Ivan-Tea) or Koporsky tea (from the town of Koporye, where it has been produced since the 13th century).
 They use it as highly prized medicinal herb too.
 The popularity of fireweed tea perhaps stems from the similarity of its production to that of common black tea (Camellia sinensis), leading to a richly flavoured and deeply coloured herbal tea, with no caffeine.
 It is commercially sold in a blend with mint or thyme.
 Fireweed tea is high in iron, copper, potassium and calcium.

 The honey produced from fireweed is highly valued for its quality.
 Most fireweed honey is produced in locations in cool climates, such as the Pacific Northwest in the United States and Scandinavian countries in Europe.

 Fireweed's natural variation in ploidy has prompted its use in scientific studies of the possible effects of polyploidy on adaptive potential and species diversification.

 Because fireweed can colonize disturbed sites, even following an old oil spill, it is often used to re-establish vegetation.

 It is also grown as an ornamental plant.
 A white form, C. angustifolium 'Album', is listed by the Royal Horticultural Society.